-The following table sets forth selected historical consolidated financial and other data as of and for the years ended December 31, 2015, 2014 and 2013.
-Selected consolidated financial data as of and for the years ended December 31, 2015, 2014 and 2013 have been derived from our audited financial statements included elsewhere in this Annual Report on Form 10-K. Our historical results are not necessarily indicative of any future period.
+The following table sets forth selected historical consolidated financial and other data as of and for the years ended December 31, 2016, 2015, 2014 and 2013.
+Our historical results are not necessarily indicative of any future period.
 The performance, asset quality and capital ratios are unaudited and derived from our audited and unaudited financial statements as of and for the periods presented.
 Average balances have been calculated using daily averages, unless otherwise denoted.